jarodra/spotify-auto-discovery/README.md

     DISCOVER_WEEKLY_ID=""

 ## First uses
+Execute in your local machine the following commands:

+    cd app
+    python3 main.py

-On the first time call the program and it will prompt a URI.
+On this first time call the program and it will prompt a URI.
+This authorization is required as we're using Authorization Code flow on Spotipy through SpotifyOAuth.
 Copy, paste it, and paste it back to your terminal.
 It will create a .cache file with the access token, and it will refresh authomaticaly.
 The following steps should be done after the .cache file has been created.

 # Following uses
-For single uses:

-    python main.py
+If you can to use the script in your local machine, just repeat the previous step.

-For image deployment there's a Dockerfile with an alpine distribution.
+For image deployment there's a Dockerfile with an alpine distribution implemented.
 This Dockerfile has a cron job authomatized to run the python script once every Monday at 8:00.

     docker build --tag spotify-auto-discovery .